skirtapaieo/development-101/courses/AlgoExpert/README.md

 - Define and include the `CustomStack` implementation or remove references if it is not used.
 - Analyze and discuss the space and time complexity in more detail, particularly considering the depth of the tree.

-Overall, the provided code is a good starting point for a depth-first search implementation, but it should be further refined for robustness, especially concerning error handling and potentially complex graph structures.